shivannis/xandr-docs-public/xandr-docs/articles/bidders/guaranteed-outcomes.md

 If the Exchange under-predicts the viewability of the inventory, then the aggregate amount charged to the vCPM buyer is greater than the aggregate amount paid to the seller.
 In this example, the Exchange predicted a 50% viewability rate, but the inventory had a 75% viewability rate.
 The Exchange is left with a positive balance.

-## Supported viewability standards for Guaranteed Outcomes
+## Supported viewability standards

 The definition for what constitutes a viewable impression varies from buyer to buyer.
 A chosen standard generally comprises three components: the media type, the viewability definition, and the measurement technology vendor.
-Guaranteed Outcomes has been built to support any standard made up of those three components, with each standard represented as a generic clearing event.
+Guaranteed Outcomes is built to support any standard made up of those three components, with each standard represented as a generic clearing event.
 The following clearing events are supported today for Guaranteed Views.

 | Clearing Event Name | ID | Viewability Definition | Media Type | Measurement Technology Vendor |
 |:---|:---|:---|:---|:---|